-- Effects of construction activities (including the partial or complete removal of Rush Meadows and Agnew Dams, and retrofitting Gem Dam) and continued project operation and maintenance on aesthetic resources (including current and future visual quality and noise) in the project-affected area. - Effects of construction activities (including the partial or complete removal of Rush Meadows and Agnew Dams, and retrofitting Gem Dam) and continued project operation and maintenance on National Wild and Scenic River System eligible river segments in the project-affected area.
+- Effects of construction activities (including the partial or complete removal of Rush Meadows and Agnew Dams, and retrofitting Gem Dam) and continued project operation and maintenance on current and future land use (including wilderness areas) and traffic in the project-affected area. - Effects of construction activities (including the partial or complete removal of Rush Meadows and Agnew Dams, and retrofitting Gem Dam) and continued project operation and maintenance on aesthetic resources (including current and future visual quality, and noise, vibration, and odors) in the projectaffected area. - Effects of construction activities (including the partial or complete removal of Rush Meadows and Agnew Dams, and retrofitting Gem Dam) and continued project operation and maintenance on National Wild and Scenic River System eligible river segments in the project-affected area.